Minard Castle

 Not only have we lost our tallest Silver Fir (Abies

-alba) but also a large limb from another one and several
+alba) but also a large limb from another one and

 other trees, including a copper beech felled by the big tree.